A private equity investment in a company typically involves a transformational, value-added, active management strategy.

-The investors in private equity are essentially large international institutions.
+Investors in private equity are primarily large international institutions.
 Most of the funds raised come from public or private pension funds, fund-of-funds, life insurance companies, foundations and endowments or banks.
-A new trend is that smaller investors and individuals can invest in private equity funds by way of listed vehicles or funds.
+However, smaller investors and individuals can also invest in private equity funds by way of listed vehicles or funds.

 Private equity companies

-In the early days private equity companies were often owned by different banks but today the majority of all private equity activity is undertaken by independent private equity firms owned by their management and leading professionals.
-These executives are expected to commit their own capital to the funds, investing in parallel with their investors, typically with between 1 and 3 percent of the total capital committed.
-This is a requirement from fund investors who thereby secure that their interests are aligned with the manager of the fund, the so called General Partner.
+In the early days private equity companies were often owned by different banks, but today the majority of private equity activity is undertaken by independent private equity firms owned by their management and leading professionals.
+These executives are expected to commit their own capital to the funds, investing in parallel with their investors; typically between 1 and 3 per cent of the total capital committed.
+This is a requirement from fund investors who thereby ensure that their interests are aligned with the manager of the fund, the so-called General Partner.

-The funds have no permanent capital and instead investors commit to contributing capital up to a predetermined level as drawn by the investment manager to make investments into various portfolio companies and to cover the costs of the fund.
+The funds in general have no permanent capital.
+Instead, investors commit to contributing capital up to a predetermined level, which is then drawn down by the investment manager to make investments into various portfolio companies and to cover the costs of the fund.

-A fund is typically invested over a three to six year period.
-When the fund exits a portfolio company the proceeds are normally immediately returned to the investors, which means that every fund has a limited life span, typically between eight and 13 years.
-A new fund is therefore usually raised when the previous is fully invested, typically after three to five years.
-At every such fund-raising an extensive evaluation and due diligence is made of the private equity firm, its operations and track record.
-If investors are not satisfied with the result of such an evaluation they will not invest in the fund.
+A fund is typically invested over a three to six-year period.
+When the fund exits a portfolio company, the proceeds are normally returned to the investors immediately, which means that every fund has a limited life span, typically between eight and 13 years.
+A new fund is usually raised when the previous is fully invested.
+At every such fund-raising, there is an extensive evaluation of the private equity firm, its operations and track record, as well as in-depth due diligence.

-A crucial part of the operations of a private equity fund is to secure a good supply of promising investment opportunities or companies with development potential - a deal flow.
+A crucial part of the operations of a private equity fund is to secure a good supply of promising investment opportunities or companies with development potential.
+This is known as a deal flow.